-- (2) Steven Sherman's compensation was for services provided as Executive Chairman in accordance with his offer letter as described below.
-On January 16, 2020, our Board of Directors approved a grant of an option for 16,667 shares of our common stock to Steven Sherman, and a grant of 13,334 RSUs. - (3) Dr. Lathan was appointed to our Board of Directors effective December 28, 2021.
+(2) Steven Sherman's compensation was for services provided as Executive Chairman in accordance with his offer letter as described below.
+On January 16, 2020, our Board of Directors approved a grant of an option for 16,667 shares of our common stock to Steven Sherman, and a grant of 13,334 RSUs.
+Steven Sherman has served as a member of our Board of Directors